-As of June 30, 2010, we had an aggregate \$850 million of senior notes outstanding, consisting of \$500 million of senior notes at Mediacom Broadband and \$350 million of senior notes at Mediacom LLC.
+As of September 30, 2010, we had an aggregate \$850.0 million of senior notes outstanding, consisting of \$500.0 million of senior notes at Mediacom Broadband and \$350.0 million of senior notes at Mediacom LLC.
 The indentures governing our senior notes contain various covenants, though they are generally less restrictive than those found in our credit facilities.
-As of June 30, 2010, the principal financial covenant of these senior notes had a limitation on the incurrence of additional indebtedness based upon a maximum ratio of total indebtedness to operating cash flow, as defined (the "total leverage ratio"), of 8.5 to 1.0.
-As of June 30, 2010, the total leverage ratio at each of Mediacom Broadband and Mediacom LLC was 5.9 to 1.0.
+As of September 30, 2010, the principal financial covenant of these senior notes had a limitation on the incurrence of additional indebtedness based upon a maximum ratio of total indebtedness to operating cash flow (the "total leverage ratio") of 8.5 to 1.0.
+As of such date, the total leverage ratio at Mediacom Broadband and Mediacom LLC was 6.3 to 1.0 and 6.0 to 1.0, respectively.
+The terms "total indebtedness" and "operating cash flow" are defined in the indentures governing our senior notes.
 These covenants also restrict our ability, among other things, to make certain distributions, investments and other restricted payments, sell certain assets, create certain liens, merge, consolidate or sell substantially all of our assets and enter into certain transactions with affiliates.